The Wild Wild West: Cancellation

 Some episodes were considered violent for their time and that, rather than low ratings, ultimately was the series' downfall.
 In addition to gunplay, there were usually two fight sequences per episode.
-These were choreographed by Whitey Hughes and Conrad and performed by Conrad and a stock company of stuntmen, including Red West, Dick Cangey and Bob Herron (who doubled for Ross Martin).
+These were choreographed by stuntman and bit player Whitey Hughes and Conrad and performed by Conrad and a stock company of stuntmen, including Red West, Dick Cangey and Bob Herron (who doubled for Ross Martin).

-After Conrad suffered a concussion falling from a chandelier in "The Night of the Fugitives," the network insisted that he defer to a stunt double (his chair on the set was newly inscribed: "Robert Conrad, ex-stuntman, retired by CBS, Jan.
+After Conrad suffered a concussion falling from a chandelier in "The Night of the Fugitives", the network insisted that he defer to a stunt double (his chair on the set was newly inscribed: "Robert Conrad, ex-stuntman, retired by CBS, Jan.
 24, 1968"). "[W]hen I came back for the fourth season, I was limited to what I could do for insurance reasons," Conrad explained.
 "So I agreed and gradually I did all the fights but couldn't do anything five feet off the ground and of course that went out the window."
 He was doubled by Jimmy George.
 Often, George would start a stunt, such as a high fall or a dive through a window, then land behind boxes or off-camera where Conrad was hidden and waiting to seamlessly complete the action.
 This common stunt technique, known by filmmakers as "the Texas Switch", was often used by Ross Martin and his double, Bob Herron.

 It was hazardous work.
 Hughes recalled, "We had a lot of crashes.
 We used to say, 'Roll the cameras and call the ambulances!'"
 Conrad recalled in 1994, "The injuries started at the top.
 Robert Conrad: 6-inch fracture of the skull, high temporal concussion, partial paralysis.
 Ross Martin: broken leg.
 A broken skull for Red West.
 Broken leg for Jimmy George.
 Broken arm for Jack Skelly.
 And Michael Dunn: head injury and a spinal sprain.
 He did his own stunts.
 And on and on."